First inventor to file system under the America Invents Act

 First exception: derivation

-But the America Invents Act contains two important exceptions to the new absolute novelty and the first inventor to file rules.
+The America Invents Act contains two important exceptions to the absolute novelty and first-inventor-to-file rules.
 Under the first exception, if (1) the disclosure that bars the inventor from obtaining a patent was made less than one year before the filing of the inventor’s patent application (inventor’s public disclosure) AND (2) the disclosure was made by the inventor or someone who derived the inventive subject matter from the inventor (i.e., derivation), then such disclosure will not be considered as prior art.
 Disclosures by the inventor or someone who derived the information from the inventor for the first year will not be used against the inventor.

 Second exception: public disclosure exception